jd-solanki/anu/docs/guide/getting-started/customization.md

 ## Component customization

-All UI configurable styles are applied using theme preset.
-If you have noticed in installation section there's preset `presetThemeDefault`.
+All the UI configurable styles are applied using theme preset.
+If you have noticed in installation section there's a preset called `presetThemeDefault`.

 `presetThemeDefault` have various shortcuts that styles the component.
-You can overrides these shortcuts to change the look & feel of the component.
+You can override these shortcuts to change the look & feel of the component.

-To override those shortcuts use `shortcutOverrides` option like below:
+To override those shortcuts use `shortcutOverrides` option as shown below:

 ```ts
 presetThemeDefault({